Dr. Bilof and Dr. Yurcisin Answer Your Top Frequently Asked Questions

 Will my insurance cover bariatric surgery?

 This is the biggest question we get.
-In most cases yes, but many insurance companies have specific plans.
-Our team is top notch at understanding your insurance and finding out if you will be covered FREE of charge.
-If a patient does not have insurance there are other ways we can help via self pay or finance options.
+In most cases, yes, as long as you meet the requirements to qualify for surgery, but many insurance companies have specific plans.
+Our team is top-notch at understanding your insurance and finding out what your out-of-pocket expenses may be.
+If a patient does not have insurance there are other ways we can help via self-pay or finance options.
 Whatever your situation GSBWC will help you find a way.

 How does the gastric bypass work?